Luxury in a bottle: Looking at seven of the world’s most expensive whiskies ever sold

 Johnnie Walker Diamond Jubilee Whiskey

 Next on the list of the world’s most expensive whiskies is the Diamond Jubilee whiskey from the house of Johnnie Walker that was made to mark the 60th year of Queen Elizabeth II on the throne.
 Any guesses for the price?
-A whopping $200,000 (Rs 1.6 cr approx)!
+A whopping $200,000!
 But what’s so special about this limited edition expensive whiskey?

 First things first, it is a royal blend of grain and malt varieties, all of which were distilled in 1952, the year of the Queen’s accession.
 The collection was bottled on February 6, 2012, on the anniversary of the accession, in a limited edition of 60 bottles, one for each year of the Queen’s reign.